Contents

 Idea 5: Leverage Spend Data For Cost Reduction

-Many growing companies don’t have automated purchasing processes.
+Many growing companies don’t have automated purchasing processes as part of their strategic process.
 That means they don’t have all their purchasing data in one place.

-Here is how you can save 5-8% of your annual purchasing cost:
+Here is how you can get a 5-8% payment discount on your annual purchasing cost:

 • If you are purchasing from a single supplier, you can look at reducing the overall TCO (Total cost of ownership).
 For example, you can ship the product on a different schedule or use a different type of packaging to reduce the cost.

-• You can extend the payment terms with the vendors, improving the cash flow and reducing the amount you need to pay vendors.
+• You can extend the payment terms during the payment process with the vendors, improving the cash flow and reducing the amount you need to pay vendors.

 Idea 6: Improve Supplier Relationship

-Use purchasing data to determine your best suppliers to build better relationships with your best suppliers.
+Using purchasing data in your procurement processes can help you determine your best suppliers to build better relationships with your best suppliers.

 Here are some ideas that you can implement today: